nmkhan096/nmkhan096/README.md

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ...building a resume Q&A app using vector search and LLMs.
+Ask me about my resume [here](https://ask-my-resume.up.railway.app)... or [build](https://github.com/nmkhan096/ask-my-resume-rag) to ask yours
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...